Powerwall 3 Lockout/Tagout

 -

-Inspect and put on Class 0
+Inspect and put on Class 0 electrical insulating rubber gloves with leather

 - Prepare a multimeter (rated for equipment voltage) with leads to measure AC and DC voltage.
 Using a proving unit or another known live source ensure the multimeter is operational and reads the correct value.
-If multimeter gives incorrect readings do not continue, substitute the meter for another one and repeat the check.
+If multimeter gives incorrect readings do not continue, substitute the meter for another one, and repeat the check.
 Only move forward if the multimeter is functioning correctly.

 -